RTUnit/Jellyfin-Transcodes-cleanup/README.md

 ```
 . transcode.cleanup.sh 1 4
 ```
-Above command will start the script in TRACE mode.
+Above command will start the script in TRACE mode (indicated by argument 4).
+The first argument indicates if timestamps need to be printed to the log file (can be 0 or 1).

 **Note:** If another instance of cleanup script is running then manually started process will immediately exit.
 Refer to above instructions to first stop the running process and only then start it manually.